ORACLE (teletext): Daybreak

 For a short period in 1987, prior to the start of 24-hour broadcasting on ITV, a selection of teletext pages were broadcast in-vision prior to the start of TV-am.
 These pages mostly consisted of news and information about TV-am.

 The end

-ORACLE began to disappear at 23:31:09 on 31 December 1992, with the outer border of pixels turning black.
-This process continued until 23:55:55 when only a white square was left, with the text ORACLE gone 1978-1992.
+ORACLE began to disappear at 23:31:09 on 31 December 1992, with the outer border of pixels turning black: this process continued until 23:55:55 when only a white square was left, with the text "ORACLE gone, 1978–1992".
 It was then replaced by the service from Teletext Ltd. ORACLE did not carry television listings beyond its midnight closing time on New Year's Eve 1992.
-It merely stated "00.00 THE END OF ORACLE: NOW THE NIGHTMARE BEGINS!".
+By 00:06:38 GMT, Teletext was fully operational.